JoelNiklaus/LegalDatasets/My Solution/README.md

 **Remark:** In the code there's the possibility to generate common `JSON` files as databases.
 As default the lines of code to generate `JSON` databases are commented.
 Simply comment in/out those lines at your necessity.

 ## Statistics
 Few variables have been used to compute simple statistics on the fly.
 Those variable are recognized by the prefix `stat_`.
+Few variables have been used to compute simple statistics on the fly.
+Those variable are recognized by the prefix `stat_`.